arcticsecurity/website.bitfactor/_posts/2018-10-23-whitepaper-arctic-security-and-rugged-tooling-sensor-solution.md

 These two products work seamlessly together out-of-the-box and help monitor the internet traffic by detecting and alerting the user if traffic is pointing to any malware URL or criminal command and control server.

-Fill in the below form to download a whitepaper describing the new sensor solution in practice.&nbsp;
+Fill in the below form to download a whitepaper describing the new sensor solution in practice.